Exemption based on VAT

 The company established within the European Union no longer benefits from the exemption from VAT if one of its turnover exceeds the following thresholds:

-- Turnover of operations carried out in France : if the basic threshold of €37,500, the company is subject to VAT from 1er January of the following year.
-If its turnover exceeds the tolerance threshold of €41,250, the company ceases to benefit from the exemption system on the basis of VAT from 1er overshoot day.
+• Turnover of operations carried out in France : if the basic threshold of €37,500, the company is subject to VAT from 1er January of the following year.
+If its turnover exceeds the tolerance threshold of €41,250, the company ceases to benefit from the VAT exemption scheme from 1er overshoot day.

-- Turnover of operations carried out within the European Union (including France): if the turnover within the European Union exceeds the threshold of €100,000, it no longer benefits from the VAT exemption scheme from 1er overshoot day.
+• Turnover of operations carried out within the European Union (including in France): if the turnover within the European Union exceeds the threshold of €100,000, it no longer benefits from the exemption system on a VAT basis from 1er overshoot day.

 The company established within the European Union no longer benefits from the exemption from VAT if one of its turnover exceeds the following thresholds:

-- Turnover of operations carried out in France : if the basic threshold of €37,500, the company is subject to VAT from 1er January of the following year.
-If its turnover exceeds the tolerance threshold of €41,250, the company ceases to benefit from the exemption system on the basis of VAT from 1er overshoot day.
+• Turnover of operations carried out in France : if the basic threshold of €37,500, the company is subject to VAT from 1er January of the following year.
+If its turnover exceeds the tolerance threshold of €41,250, the company ceases to benefit from the VAT exemption scheme from 1er overshoot day.

 Lawyers